By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

 What is the most common concern reviewers raise?

-Three concerns appear across virtually every review: entry price sensitivity (a high PSF creates a downstream affordability problem for resale buyers), 99-year leasehold in a freehold-dominant neighbourhood, and the long Turf City masterplan build-out timeline of 20–30 years.
+Three concerns appear across virtually every review: entry price sensitivity (a high PSF creates a downstream affordability problem for resale buyers), 99 year leasehold in a freehold dominant neighbourhood, and the long Turf City masterplan build out timeline of 20 to 30 years.

 Who is the most bullish reviewer and who is the most cautious?